 Currently, Google is transitioning between the “Classic” Sites tool and the “New” Sites tool.
 Due to deficiencies in the administration of the New Google Sites tool, students do not currently have access to New Google Sites.

 The primary use case for Google Sites in LPS is for “building Sites,” staff facing building pages used to organize all of the content used by staff members in a school.
 This is not to be confused with the public facing school web site.
 Learn more about Google Sites in LPS.

 Google Sites can be “Shared” as well as “published.”
 This is a bit confusing.
 For clarification and instructions, refer to this Sharing & Publishing chart.

 To learn more about Google Sites look for a staff development session, training from your curricular area, or turn to Google’s help documentation.

 WordPress is the best of all web content worlds.
 From basic teacher pages to the advanced needs of blogs, it is flexible enough to meet anyone’s needs.
 Whether you have content rich sites, need to work with any media type (images, galleries, videos and audio,) need to categorize and tag a vast library of resources, WordPress can do it.
-With plugins and widgets for any need, WordPress is the most popular content tool in use on the Web, at more than 60 million websites.
+WordPress is the most popular content tool in use on the Web, at more than 60 million websites.

 Each Lincoln Public Schools staff member already has a WordPress account and can begin creating pages and posts immediately.
 To learn more about WordPress, start here.
 After that, feel free to begin working on your site if you feel comfortable.
 Otherwise, look for a WordPress staff development course or attend a session in your building.